sheamus-hei/nature-finder/README.md

 ### Site Design

-The sight was designed to be familiar to visitors of US national parks, and echoes the design of their brochures/maps.
+The site was designed to be familiar to visitors of US national parks, and echoes the design of their brochures/maps.

 ![](wireframes/brochure.jpg)
 *Brochure for Olympic National Forest*